Real-time Monocular Depth Estimation on Embedded Systems

 \section{LIMITATION}

-Table \ref{table:Limitation} shows the performance of RT-MonoDepth under different resolution inputs.
-Our method achieves promising results at low resolution.
-However, the performance of our approach is degraded when inputting high-resolution images.
-Our model trained with high-resolution images loses about 4\% of the average performance compared with the low-resolution model.
-According to the existing research \cite{DBLP:conf/iccv/Hu0O19,DBLP:conf/aaai/LyuLWKLLCY21,DBLP:conf/cvpr/MiangolehDMPA21}, the monocular depth estimation model mainly relies on the learned image edge features for depth estimation.
-High-resolution images will make the model need an encoder with a higher receptive field and complexity for effective learning.
-Our model uses a lightweight, simple encoder, which is challenging to learn accurately in high-resolution images, so the performance of our model degraded when training with high-resolution images.
+Table~\ref{table:Limitation} illustrates the performance of RT-MonoDepth across varying input resolutions.
+While our method demonstrates promising outcomes at lower resolutions, its efficacy diminishes with high-resolution inputs.
+Specifically, our model, when trained with high-resolution images, exhibits an approximate 4\% reduction in average performance compared to the low-resolution counterpart.
+This performance decline aligns with findings in existing research~\cite{DBLP:conf/iccv/Hu0O19,DBLP:conf/cvpr/MiangolehDMPA21}, indicating that monocular depth estimation models heavily rely on learned image edge features.
+Higher-resolution images necessitate a model with an encoder boasting an expanded receptive field and complexity for optimal learning.
+Given that our model employs a lightweight, simplistic encoder, accurate learning becomes challenging with high-resolution inputs, contributing to the observed performance degradation.